-During the 2014 planning process, a number of mitigations were developed that are designed to protect other ecosystem values, which are specific to the responsibility of DFLR.
+During the 2024 planning process, a number of mitigations were developed that are designed to protect other ecosystem values, which are specific to the responsibility of DFLR.
 The table below outlines these issues and proposed mitigations.

-Stakeholder ISSUES RAISED DURING PLANNING PROCESS Mitigation DFLR - Agrifoods ▪ No comments received DFLR - Mines Branch • No comments received DMAE - Water Resources Mgmt Division • Permit required for work in any waterbody (including culverts, bridges, fording, etc)• Permit required for work adjacent to or within Burdett's Pond Public Water Supply Area Prior to any work in a waterbody, permits will be applied for.
+Stakeholder ISSUES RAISED DURING PLANNING PROCESS Mitigation DFFA - Agriculture ▪ No comments received DFFA - Mines Branch • No comments received DMAE - Water Resources Mgmt Division • Permit required for work in any waterbody (including culverts, bridges, fording, etc)• Permit required for work adjacent to or within Burdett's Pond Public Water Supply Area Prior to any work in a waterbody, permits will be applied for.
 No activity scheduled to take place in the Burdett's Pond Public Water Supply Area.
 The area is also designated as a "No Cutting" area for harvesters.

-DMAE - Wildlife Division • Domestic harvest area for Black Tickle intersects with Mealy Mountain Caribou herd winter/spring range.
+DFFA - Wildlife Division Domestic harvest area for Black Tickle intersects with Mealy Mountain Caribou herd winter/spring range.
 This is the only and closest possible domestic block for the residents of Black Tickle.
 Not viable to relocate the block.
 Agreed to add a condition on the permit indicating potential presence of caribou and advise harvesters to lessen disturbance should it become evident caribou are in the area.
-DMAE - Land Use Planning • Mapping of the protected water supply areas should be clearer• Domestic Block overlaps both Rural and Environmental Protection zone for Cartwright.
-Maps have been redone.
-FLR will confer with the Town of Cartwright to discuss Forestry use in the Environmental Protection Zone and obtain necessary permits.
+DMAE - Land Use Planning No comments received Stakeholder ISSUES RAISED DURING PLANNING PROCESS Mitigation Town Council(s) No comments received DTRC - Tourism Branch Commercial harvesting can detract from the natural forest view scapes.
+FFA will work closely with Tourism branch to ensure view scapes are maintain where possible DLAA - Labrador Affairs No comments received.
+DFFA - Aquaculture No conflict DECC - Water Resources Requirement for approval from Dept. of Environment and Conservation for construction activities within 15m of any water body and for activities within protected water supply areas.
+FFA will ensure that all rivers and waterbodies are buffered with minimum 30m buffers (and wider where commitment has been made).
+FFA will monitor all harvesting and road construction activities to ensure siltation does not occur.
+All water crossings will be carried out under permit from the Dept. of Fisheries and Oceans and Water Resources Division, Dept. of Environment and Conservation.